analysr/analysr/README.md

 a range time or refine his request.

-The range period can be selected for each data, before or after a date to highlights a data. (**cf. 4. keywords, before or after**)
+The range period can be selected for each data, before or after a date to highlight a data. (**cf. 4. keywords, before or after**)

-On the contrary the `from [...] to` select an absolute time range between two weel-defined dates.
+On the contrary the `from [...] to` selects an absolute time range between two weel-defined dates.

-`during` is used for selecting an element from the the selection table which take place during a period of time.
+`during` is used for selecting an element from the the selection table which takes place during a period of time.

 #### What do you mean by `model` ?